Skip to main content

 • Improve training to committee members to help deliver consent and active bystander training in line with the NeverOk Campaign.

-• Advocate for a Wider Variety of Food and Drink options on campus, that represent the cultural diversity of the student body.
+• Advocate for a Wider Variety of affordable Food and Drink options on campus, that represent the cultural diversity of the student body.

 1. No Plates Like Home made in Collaboration with Faith and Cultural SU Groups and Campus Services to introduce a pop-up menu at Lime Tree based on student’s home dishes